metio/terraform-provider-k8s/docs/data-sources/trust_cert_manager_io_bundle_v1alpha1_manifest.md

 Optional:

-- `config_map` (Attributes) ConfigMap is a reference (by name) to a ConfigMap's 'data' key, or to alist of ConfigMap's 'data' key using label selector, in the trust Namespace. (see [below for nested schema](#nestedatt--spec--sources--config_map))
+- `config_map` (Attributes) ConfigMap is a reference (by name) to a ConfigMap's 'data' key, or to a list of ConfigMap's 'data' key using label selector, in the trust Namespace. (see [below for nested schema](#nestedatt--spec--sources--config_map))
 - `in_line` (String) InLine is a simple string to append as the source data.
-- `secret` (Attributes) Secret is a reference (by name) to a Secret's 'data' key, or to alist of Secret's 'data' key using label selector, in the trust Namespace. (see [below for nested schema](#nestedatt--spec--sources--secret))
+- `secret` (Attributes) Secret is a reference (by name) to a Secret's 'data' key, or to a list of Secret's 'data' key using label selector, in the trust Namespace. (see [below for nested schema](#nestedatt--spec--sources--secret))
-- `use_default_c_as` (Boolean) UseDefaultCAs, when true, requests the default CA bundle to be used as a source.Default CAs are available if trust-manager was installed via Helmor was otherwise set up to include a package-injecting init container by using the'--default-package-location' flag when starting the trust-manager controller.If default CAs were not configured at start-up, any request to use the defaultCAs will fail.The version of the default CA package which is used for a Bundle is stored in thedefaultCAPackageVersion field of the Bundle's status field.
+- `use_default_c_as` (Boolean) UseDefaultCAs, when true, requests the default CA bundle to be used as a source.
+Default CAs are available if trust-manager was installed via Helm or was otherwise set up to include a package-injecting init container by using the '--default-package-location' flag when starting the trust-manager controller.
+If default CAs were not configured at start-up, any request to use the default CAs will fail.
+The version of the default CA package which is used for a Bundle is stored in the defaultCAPackageVersion field of the Bundle's status field.

 <a id="nestedatt--spec--sources--config_map"></a>
 ### Nested Schema for `spec.sources.config_map`